 More than 7% of American adults experience at least one major episode of major depression in a given year.
 If you’re receiving treatment for depression but it’s not working, the team at StrIVeMD Wellness & Ketamine can determine if you’re a candidate for ketamine infusion therapy.
-At the offices in Skokie, Illinois; Crestview Hills, Kentucky; and the West Loop and River North areas of Chicago, the team featuring adult and pediatric anesthesiologists, neurologists, and pain physicians use ketamine, a psychedelic, to provide fast and long-lasting relief of depression symptoms.
+At the offices in Skokie, Illinois; Crestview Hills, Kentucky; and the West Loop and River North areas of Chicago and Miami Beach, FL, the team featuring adult and pediatric anesthesiologists, neurologists, and pain physicians use ketamine, a psychedelic, to provide fast and long-lasting relief of depression symptoms.
 StrIVeMD Wellness & Ketamine serves patients in the greater Chicagoland and greater Cincinnati areas.
 Call or book an appointment online today.

 Depression is a serious medical condition that affects how you feel, think, and act.
 When you have chronic depression, your symptoms last for longer than two weeks and can range from mild to severe.

 If left untreated, depression can increase your risk of self-harm and suicidal thoughts (suicidal ideation).